gyx8899/blog/full-stack/checklist/Tricks.md

 // best
 const nodes = [...foo];
 ```

-#### Use Array.from for converting an array-like object to an array.
+#### Use Array.from for converting an array-like object to an array

 ```javascript
 const arrLike = { 0: 'foo', 1: 'bar', 2: 'baz', length: 3 };